-It has always amazed me how different every bookkeeper or accountant I know operates.
 The very general flow for bookkeeping or accounting work is data input, data processing, data output.
-However, there are so many differences in each of those key stages that I have yet to meet an accounting professional whose workflow matches another.
+However, there are many differences in each of those key stages.
+While no two accountants have the same process, there are several key pieces to keep in mind.

-Next is the processing of the data and where our professional expertise can shine through.
-Remember, the bookkeeper or accountant should be the one who keeps up with compliance and tax issues, who determines how transactions should be allocated, and who ensures the workflow is smooth and the financial reporting consistent.
+Next is the processing of the data and where your professional expertise can shine through.
+The bookkeeper or accountant should be the one who keeps up with compliance and tax reform, who determines how transactions should be allocated, and who ensures the workflow is smooth and the financial reporting consistent.
 It is easy at this stage to fall into the habits of the client or previous bookkeeper by continuing to allocate transactions where they had.
-The worst reason to do anything a certain way is because that’s the way it’s always been done.
+The worst reason to do anything a certain way is that that’s the way it’s always been done.
 I’d much rather do my research for the correct and compliant way, pointing out the risk to myself and the client if not followed, rather than to continue blindly.

 Finally, the data output.
 What have you committed to providing your client?
 Is it a financial statement package?
 If so, what financial statements are included and how often is it delivered?
 Is it a video explaining to them their financial health and how it compares to the previous period?
 Again, the options are endless for the tools and methods you choose to work.
 Be sure to set expectations up front with your clients.

-It took me months, if not years, to take better control of my client engagements.
-By selecting a common data input method, data processing or workflow, and data output, I achieved a streamlined and easily replicated system.
-This repeatable system for my clients reduced time and energy creating new processes for each client; and therefore, increased profit.
+It is imperative to take control of your client engagements to succeed as an accountant or bookkeeper.
+By selecting a common data input method, data processing or workflow, and data output, you will achieve a streamlined and easily replicated system.
+This repeatable system for your clients will reduce time and energy creating new processes for each client; and therefore, increased profit.

 If you haven’t fine-tuned these three vital elements of the bookkeeping or accounting process, it’s not too late.
 You probably already have tools and workflows you prefer and now it’s about applying the learnings and repeating the system across more of your clients.
 It may take some time, but between the more predictable workflow and the increased productivity and profitability, I promise it will be worth it.